dagster-io/dagster/070_MIGRATION.md

 the second argument is the value being checked.
 This allows the type check to have access to resources.

+## Config System

+The config APIs have been renamed to have no collisions with names in neither python's `typing` API nor the dagster type system.
+Here are some example errors:

+Error:

+`dagster.core.errors.DagsterInvariantViolationError: Cannot resolve Dagster Type Optional.Int to a config type.
+Repr of type: <dagster.core.types.dagster_type.OptionalType object at 0x102bb2a50>`

+Fix:

+Use `Noneable` of `Optional`.

+Error:

+`TypeError: 'DagsterDictApi' object is not callable`

+Fix:

+Pass a raw python dictionary instead of Dict.

+`config=Dict({'foo': str})` becomes `config={'foo': str}`

+Error:

+`ImportError: cannot import name 'PermissiveDict' from 'dagster'`

+Fix:

+Use `Permissive` instead.

+Error:

+`dagster.core.errors.DagsterInvariantViolationError: Cannot use List in the context of config.
+Please use a python list (e.g. [int]) or dagster.Array (e.g. Array(int)) instead.`

+Fix:

+This happens when a properly constructed List is used within config.
+Use Array instead.

+Error:

+`dagster.core.errors.DagsterInvalidDefinitionError: Invalid type: dagster_type must be DagsterType, a python scalar, or a python type that has been marked usable as a dagster type via @usable_dagster_type or make_python_type_usable_as_dagster_type: got <dagster.config.config_type.Noneable object at 0x1029c8a10>.`

+Fix:

+This happens when a List takes an invalid argument and is never constructed.
+The error could be much better.
+This is what happens a config type (in this case `Noneable`) is passed to a `List`.
+The fix is to use either `Array` or to use a bare list with a single element, which is a config type.

 ## Required Resources

 Any solid, type, or configuration function that accesses a resource off of a context